mwcremer/dnd-bx/combined.md

 The level progression chart for your character's class lists the modified attack roll needed to hit an opponent with Armour Class 0.
 The attack roll you need to hit opponents of other AC ratings can be calculated from this value by subtracting the target AC from the value to hit AC 0.

-For example, a character who needs a 17 to hit AC 0 could hit AC 5 on a roll of 12 or greater (17 - 5 = 12).
+For example, a character who needs a 17 to hit AC 0 could hit AC 5 on a roll of 12 or greater (17 &minus; 5 = 12).

 It is usual to pre-calculate the modified attack values required to hit AC 0--9 and record them in a matrix.
 1st level characters need to roll a 19 to hit AC 0, resulting in an attack matrix like this: